MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 Chain-of-Thought (CoT) is a prompting technique where each input question is followed by an intermediate reasoning step, that leads to the final answer.
 This shown to improve the the output from LLMs.
 There is also a slight variation of CoT called _Zero-Shot Chain-of-Thought_ where you introduce **“Let’s think step by step”** to guide the LLM's reasoning.
 {{< /notice >}}

-An update to the prompt now would be:
+An update to the prompt now using *Zero-Shot Chain-of-Thought* would be:

 {{< highlight markdown "linenos=inline, style=monokai" >}}